1ucian/1ucian.github.io/README.md

 # 1ucian.me

 This repository contains the source for my personal site as well as **InsightMate**, a simple desktop assistant.
 InsightMate uses local Python scripts to read your Gmail, Calendar and OneDrive data and lets you chat with GPT‑4o, GPT‑4 or Ollama.
+See [PRD.md](PRD.md) for product requirements and the feature roadmap.

 ## Running InsightMate on Windows